ducakar/TextureReplacer/README.md

 Known Issues
 ------------

-* If there is no IVA suit replacement the default EVA suit texture is used for the atmospheric EVAs.
-[Won't fix.
-Provide an IVA suit to fix it.]
 * Replacement of textures from `GameData/` does not work for certain models.
   [No known fix.]
 * Jetpack re-appears after dismounting a KerbalQuest jetpack.
 [No fix yet.]